camunda/camunda-8-js-sdk/README.md

 ### Token caching

 OAuth tokens are cached in-memory and on-disk.
-The disk cache is useful, for example, to prevent token endpoint saturation when restarting or rolling over workers.
+The disk cache is useful to prevent token endpoint saturation when restarting or rolling over workers, for example.
 They can all hit the cache instead of requesting new tokens.

 You can turn off the disk caching by setting `CAMUNDA_TOKEN_DISK_CACHE_DISABLE` to true.
 This will cache tokens in-memory only.

-By default the token cache directory is `$HOME/.camunda`.
+By default, the token cache directory is `$HOME/.camunda`.
 You can specify a different directory by providing a full file path value for `CAMUNDA_TOKEN_CACHE_DIR`.

 Here is an example of specifying a different cache directory via the constructor: